 Is Newcastle a Safe City to Live in?

-Regarding crimes in Newcastle, January 2024 was a poor month in terms of bicycle theft.
-There were 43 recorded crimes, which made it the worst area in Tyne & Wear for that crime that month.
+Regarding crimes in Newcastle, March 2026 was a poor month in terms of bicycle theft.
+There were 8 recorded crimes, which made it the worst area in Tyne & Wear for that crime that month.
 It also happened to be an awful month for residents and tourists of Newcastle upon Tyne alike, with 77 reported incidents of theft from the person.

 However, don’t let this dissuade you from moving to Newcastle.
-Newcastle upon Tyne is a large area, and the crime spread is not even.
+Newcastle upon Tyne is a large area, and the crime rate is not even.
 Some areas suffer from less crime than others do.
 Just take care when travelling, and be prepared for possible risks, but the same goes for any city.

 Is it Safe to Walk in Newcastle at Night?